photoprism/photoprism-docs/docs/user-guide/organize/people.md

 For an account that may not see them, a withheld person does not appear under *People*, is not named in a picture's *People* list, and their face region is not shown there.
-Their name is also kept out of automatically generated titles and captions, and searching for it does not find their pictures;
+Their name is also kept out of automatically generated titles and captions;
 pictures that already carry it are updated by the next maintenance pass, so allow a few minutes for those.